SAGE: Semantic-Aware Gray-Box Game Regression Testing with Large Language Models: Related Work

 In summary, the natural language understanding capabilities of LLMs enable more intelligent automation by integrating richer contextual information into the testing workflow.
-Inspired by this, and adapting to the prevalent gray-box settings in game testing, our work fully leverages the context tailored in the game testing, and then utilizes the semantics as a medium to connect the entire lifecycle of test case generation, optimization, and selection.
+Inspired by this trend, and adapting to prevalent gray-box settings in game testing, our work leverages game-specific context and uses semantic information to connect the full lifecycle of test case generation, optimization, and selection.